 Reasonable Adjustments.
 The class teacher visited Terri in her infants class, had meetings with the SENCO and Head to discuss strategies.
 Changing Faces (a voluntary organization for disfigurement) came to talk to staff and pupils and suggested Terri should be treated like all the other pupils.
 Terri had a teaching assistant for her physical impairments.
 The class teacher has encouraged Terri to work more independently and this has led to Terri's engagement and enthusiasm for her work increasing.
 Outcome.
-The class teacher is confident in teaching Terri and Terri is popular with her peers and is making rapid progress.
+The class teacher is confident in teaching Terri and Terri is popular with her peers and making rapid progress.
 [Whitehouse Juniors, Suffolk DVD 1 Essential Viewing and DVD 2 Curriculum and Planning]

-7. Chavine and Aziz attend their local resourced primary school and want to go on a trip.
+7. Charine and Aziz attend their local resources primary school and want to go on a trip.
 Issue.
 Both have cerebral palsy and other medical needs and are non-independent wheelchair users.
-The school want them to attend the two night residential outdoor pursuits trip at the LEA Field Centre.
+The school want them to attend the two night residential outdoor pursuits trip at the LEA Field Center.
 The school stay on a two storey barge.
-What reasonable adjustments did the school have to make so that Aziz and Chavine could go on the trip?
+What reasonable adjustments did the school have to make so that Azizz and Charine could go on the trip?

 Reasonable Adjustments.
 The school has a trips policy that says all pupils go on trips.
-Forward planning, particularly meeting with Chavine and Aziz's parents on a number of occasions to convince them staff can handle their medical and personal care needs; hiring a minibus with a tail lift; planning activities in advance with Field Centre staff; arranging for them to sleep with 2 teaching assistants on the accessible upper floor of the barge.
+Forward planning, particularly meeting with Charine and Aziz's parents on a number of occasions to convince them staff can handle their medical and personal care needs; hiring a minibus with a tail lift; planning activities in advance with Field Centre staff; arranging for them to sleep with 2 teaching assistants on the accessible upper floor of the barge.
 Activities were adapted such as archery with easy pull string, so they can take part with their peers.
-Outcome.
-Both pupils went on the trip, enjoyed it and the other pupils established relationships with them.
-[Cleves Primary, Newham, DVD 1 Essential & Educational Visits]
+Outcome both pupils went on the trio, enjoyed it and the other pupils established relationships with them.
+[Cleves Primary , Newham, DVD 1 Essential & Educational Visits]

 8. Dean attends Year 4 of his local primary school.

 Issue.
 Dean is significantly visually impaired.
-How are staff to know how to work with him, get him to access his work and make reasonable adjustments for him?
+How are staff to know how to work with him and get him to access his work and make reasonable adjustments for him?

 Reasonable Adjustments.
 Regular meetings with Dean and his Mum give information and feedback.
 The LEA Sensory Impairment Team provides 2 days of training for all staff who work with Dean.
 They also loan the school a CCTV machine which enlarges work, a computer adapted keyboard with large letters, Zoom software which enlarges and a computer verbalizing package (SEN Framework).
 Dean's teacher ensures he works with two peers on this equipment and uses the CCTV in magnification for whole class teaching.
 Outcome Dean is making good progress.
-[Billesley Primary, Birmingham DVD 2 Billesley Primary School Story]
+[Billesley Primary, Birmingham DVD 2 Billesley Primary school story]

-9. A primary school is resourced for deaf pupils Language as their preferred means of also have in the school a large number of pupils with difficulties and literacy levels generally are low.
-For school have a restricted vocabulary.
-What the school make to address and improve school?
+9. Primary school is resourced for deaf pupils who use British Sign Language as their preferred means of communication.
+Issue.
+They also have school a large number of pupils with learning difficulties, difficult behaviour and literacy levels generally are low.
+For these reasons pupils at the school have a restricted vocabulary.
+What reasonable adjustments can the school make to address improve language skills for the whole school?